KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 and produce stable results.
 It is, therefore, important to ensure that a port to a new platform can support surfaces that fulfill width and height requirements.

-### Other Allowable Porting Changes
+### Other Allowable Changes

-Other than changes needed for porting, the only changes that are permitted are changes to fix bugs in the conformance test.
+Changes to fix bugs in the conformance test are allowed.
 A bug in the conformance test is a behavior which causes clearly incorrect execution (e.g., hanging, crashing, or memory corruption), OR which requires behavior which contradicts or exceeds the requirements of the relevant OpenGL or OpenGL ES Specification.
-Changes required to address either of these issues typically require [waivers](#waivers).
+Before being used for a submission, bugfixes must be accepted and merged into the CTS repository. `git cherry-pick` is strongly recommended as a method of applying bug fixes.

+Other changes must be accompanied by a [waiver](#waivers).

+NOTE: When cherry-picking patches on top of release tag, please use `git cherry-pick -x` to include original commit hash in the commit message.

 Running the Tests
 ------------------------